 The Library Company of Philadelphia and the Historical Society of Pennsylvania jointly offer two one-month fellowships annually to support research in residence in their collections by foreign national scholars of early American history and culture living outside the United States.
 The fellowships are funded by the Barra Foundation, Inc.

-- Dr. Francis M. Clarke, Department of History, University of Sydney; Minors in the Military: A History of Child Soldiers in America from the Revolution to the Civil War
+- Dr. Frances M. Clarke, Department of History, University of Sydney; Minors in the Military: A History of Child Soldiers in America from the Revolution to the Civil War

 - Dr. Zhang Tao, American Studies, Research Center, Sichuan International Studies University; Confucius in Early America's Imagination of China